Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 In this case, as in the above, all type verification happens solely based on the source code.
 The swift compiler can verify which types match the generic constraints of the `printHumanName` function; and for ones that don't it can emit a compiler error.

 Since Swift's static type system offers these powerful tools we try to verify as much as possible at compile time.
-However, in same cases, runtime type verification is necessary.
+However, in same cases, run time type verification is necessary.

-##Runtime Type Checking
+## Run Time Type Checking

 In some unfortunate cases, relying on static type checking is not possible.
 The most frequent case in which this occurs is when reading data from an outside resource (network, db, etc.) - in that case we often don't have the ability to store Swift type information along with the data itself.
 This issue can also arise in places where we need to use type erasure (e.g. when using collections with heterogeneous types).

-This means instead of being able to *define* a type statically, we need to *verify* a type dynamically, at run-time.
+This means instead of being able to *define* a type statically, we need to *verify* a type dynamically, at run time.
 This is what all popular JSON parsing libraries do.

 Here we rely on the run time type information that Swift provides (which is an instances metatype and its protocol conformances).
-The only tools we have available for runtime type checking is casting via `is` and `as`.
+The only tools we have available for run time type checking is casting via `is` and `as`.
 As we will see shortly, this type of casting is a lot less powerful than static type checking.

 In many basic scenarios however, dynamic type checking allows to integrate types that are unknown at compile time with our statically checked Swift code: